openoakland/openoakland.org/src/_posts/2021-11-3-october-steering-committee-recap.md

 ### Discussion and decision: Direct skills training in conflict management and facilitation

-We continued discussion about hiring SEEDS Community Resolution Center, one of the few affordable training options that met our criteria of being local, BIPOC-led, and focused on communities like our collective.
+We continued discussion about hiring [SEEDS Community Resolution Center](https://www.seedscrc.org/), one of the few affordable training options that met our criteria of being local, BIPOC-led, and focused on communities like our collective.
 Even with their flexible pricing, it would use up at least a third of our financial reserves.
 We remained unresolved in December but by January’s meeting had come up with an alternative solution.

-**Thanks to some lucky timing and the generosity of Code for America, we were able to secure space in SEEDS’ public Building Restorative Spaces workshop series for the entire Steering Committee and a limited number of seats for additional brigade members.** We’re so excited to finally be committing to this work as a team and will share more on the blog in the weeks to come.
-If you’re interested in participating in this training as part of your OpenOakland experience, complete this interest form.
+**Thanks to some lucky timing and the generosity of Code for America, we were able to secure space in SEEDS’ public [Building Restorative Spaces workshop series](https://www.seedscrc.org/building-restorative-spaces) for the entire Steering Committee and a limited number of seats for additional brigade members.** We’re so excited to finally be committing to this work as a team and will share more on the blog in the weeks to come.
+If you’re interested in participating in this training as part of your OpenOakland experience, [complete our interest form](http://oakca.us/seeds1).

 ### Discussion: Conflict resolution and healing options through CfA